Karel Poláček

-Karel Poláček (22 March 1892 - 21 January 1945) was a Czech writer, humorist and journalist of Jewish descent.
+Karel Poláček (22 March 1892 – 21 January 1945) was a Czech writer, humorist and journalist of Jewish descent.

 Life

-He was born in Rychnov nad Kněžnou into the family of a Jewish merchant.
+Poláček was born in Rychnov nad Kněžnou into the family of a Jewish merchant.
 He attended the gymnasium there, but did poorly, so he transferred to a secondary school in Prague, from which he graduated in 1912.
-He then attended the faculty of law at Charles University.
+He then attended the Faculty of Law at Charles University.

 He was employed as a legal clerk for a short time.
 During the First World War he served on the Serbian and Galician fronts.
-After the war he was employed by the Czechoslovak Committee on Import and Export, but lost his job after he ridiculed the office in one of his short stories called Kolotoč (The Carousel); about a family that inherits a carousel but, due to a hyperbureaucratic import/export office, they are not able to sell it abroad.
+After the war he was employed by the Czechoslovak Committee on Import and Export, but lost his job after he ridiculed the office in one of his short stories called Kolotoč ('The Carousel'); about a family that inherits a carousel but, due to a hyperbureaucratic import/export office, they are not able to sell it abroad.

-Josef Čapek offered him support in 1920 and Poláček began contributing to a satirical magazine; Nebojsa (Dreadnought).
-He then started writing short stories, feature stories and columns using the pseudonym Kočkodan (Guenon, or Marmoset).
+Josef Čapek offered him support in 1920 and Poláček began contributing to a satirical magazine; Nebojsa ('Dreadnought').
+He then started writing short stories, feature stories and columns using the pseudonym Kočkodan (can be translated as 'guenon' or 'marmoset').
 Shortly after that, in 1922, the Čapek brothers introduced him to the editor of Lidové noviny (a popular newspaper of that time).
-The newspaper published his feature stories and very popular series called "Soudničky" ("Judges"; generally humorous stories about the court system.).
+The newspaper published his feature stories and popular series called "Soudničky" ('judge stories'; generally humorous stories about the court system).
 His work was published in this newspaper until the Nazi occupation came and it was forbidden under the Nuremberg Laws.

 He then went to work for the Jewish religious community.
-On July 5 1943, he was transported to the Theresienstadt concentration camp and then transferred to Auschwitz.
-He died in the Gleiwitz camp on January 21, 1945.
+On 5 July 1943, he was transported to the Theresienstadt concentration camp and then transferred to Auschwitz.
+He died in the Gleiwitz camp on 21 January 1945.